- Data Cleansing

 It is important to manage items that are prone to multiple interpretations separately.
 For example, if you only have a "Company Name" field, problems often arise such as the inclusion or exclusion of legal entity types or business location names.
 By pre-defining fields such as "Legal Entity Type," "Company Name," and "Business Location," you can reduce data entry errors.
 Another major benefit of separating items is that it becomes easier to set data validation rules.

-Once you have finished consolidating the extracted data, import it back.
+Once you have finished consolidating the extracted data, import it back into the system.
 At this time, be sure to thoroughly use the unique ID stored in the system for the import.
-If you do not use an ID, much of the imported data may be generated as new records, potentially causing a massive amount of duplicate data.
+If you do not use IDs, much of the imported data may be generated as new records, potentially causing a massive amount of duplicate data.

 If you have created new fields, do not forget to create the corresponding fields in your CRM or SFA in advance.

-☆-☆-☆ Body End ☆-☆-☆The types and causes of notation variance and data deficiencies are diverse.
+☆-☆-☆ Body End ☆-☆-☆The types and causes of notation variations and data deficiencies are diverse.
 Corporate information, in particular, is updated daily due to company name changes, relocations, mergers, and bankruptcies.

 It is unrealistic to capture all these changes and maintain the data using only internal resources.

-By using a professional consolidation tool, changes in corporate information are captured and automatically maintained.
-By performing data entry through a dedicated tool, you can keep your data clean.
+By using a specialized consolidation tool, changes in corporate information are captured and automatically maintained.
+By entering information through a dedicated tool, you can keep your data clean.

-Furthermore, by utilizing the unique codes assigned by the dedicated tool, you can achieve centralized management of information that was previously managed separately by system, department, and business location.
+Furthermore, by utilizing the unique codes assigned by the specialized tool, you can achieve centralized management of information that was previously managed separately by different systems, departments, and business locations.

 Missing information is supplemented from the built-in corporate database, enabling the optimization of sales activities using data.